elvinup/lobChallenge/README.md

 ### Prerequisites

-Python3
+Python 3

-Run these commands as well to import these libraries
+Run these commands as well to import these libraries if not already installed

 ```
 pip install lob